tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dayu_l7_rule.html.markdown

 * `source_list` - (Required) Source list of the rule, it can be a set of ip sources or a set of domain sources.
 The number of items ranges from 1 to 16.
 * `source_type` - (Required) Source type, 1 for source of host, 2 for source of ip.
 * `switch` - (Required) Indicate the rule will take effect or not.
 * `health_check_code` - (Optional) HTTP Status Code.
 The default is 26.
-Valid value ranges: 1-31.
+Valid value ranges: (1~31).
 1 means the return value '1xx' is health.
 2 means the return value '2xx' is health.
 4 means the return value '3xx' is health.
 8 means the return value '4xx' is health.
 16 means the return value '5xx' is health.
 If you want multiple return codes to indicate health, need to add the corresponding values.
 * `health_check_health_num` - (Optional) Health threshold of health check, and the default is 3.
 If a success result is returned for the health check 3 consecutive times, indicates that the forwarding is normal.
 The value range is 2-10.
 * `health_check_interval` - (Optional) Interval time of health check.
-Valid value ranges: 10-60 sec.
+Valid value ranges: (10~60)sec.
 The default is 15 sec.
 * `health_check_method` - (Optional) Methods of health check.
 The default is 'HEAD', the available value are 'HEAD' and 'GET'.
 * `health_check_path` - (Optional) Path of health check.
 The default is `/`.
 * `health_check_switch` - (Optional) Indicates whether health check is enabled.
 The default is `false`.